andersontr15/barbarian-js/README.md

 - This method will instantiate a new module and return to you the freshly created object

+#### render

+- For basic debugging, Barbarian.js will render an element to the page
+- Arguments: name, elementToBindTo, text

 #### makeController

 - Calling this method on on the module will create a controller and add it to the module